michoball/michoball/README.md

 ### 😄 Hello~!

-- 😄 I'm self-taught FrontEnd developer.
+- 😄 I'm self-taught Front-End Developer.
 - 💥 My life motto is 복세편살 (Pun in Korean.
 It means "*Living simply in a complicated world !* ")
 - 💻 I am interested in creating **Reusable** and **Simplifying** code.
 - 🕵️‍♀️ I'm currently looking for a job !!